-The program requires completion of three required courses for a total of 18 academic credits and may be completed in one year.
-All courses are offered exclusively using a distance learning format, which provides optimum flexibility for working adult students.
+Our Wastewater Treatment Plant Operator certificate program consists of three 90-hour courses for a total of 18 units of academic credit.
+All program courses are offered exclusively using a distance learning format, providing optimum flexibility for the adult learner.